Nada-Sydney-AU/ELK-Stack-Microsoft-Azure/README.md

 ## ELK Server Configuration
 The ELK VM exposes an Elastic Stack instance. **Docker** is used to download and manage an ELK container.

+Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because.
 To set up the ELK VM we developed a reusable Ansible Playbook to automate the configuration proccess.
-The Ansible Playbook we create can be resused allowing the configuration of additional VM's to be created by simply running the Playbook.
+The Ansible Playbook we created can be resused allowing the configuration of additional VM's by simply running the Playbook.

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-This playbook automates the following tasks:

  - Install docker
  - Install apt module
  - Install pip3
  - Install pip module
  - Download and launch a docker container

 Login into to Jump-box run `ansible-playbook install_elk.yml elk` This command runs the `install_elk.yml` playbook on the `elk` host.